 If income is distributed equally across a population size of n, then everyone receives 1/n of the total income.
 In this case, our Lorenz curve would be the 45° straight line graph.
-In reality, poor individuals receive less than 1/n of the total income and rich individuals own more than 1/n of the total income.
+In reality, poor individuals receive less than 1/n of the total income and rich individuals receive more than 1/n of the total income.
 As a result, a Lorenz curve is a convex curve.
-The closer a Lorenz curve is to the 450 line, the lower is the level of inequality.
+The closer a Lorenz curve is to the 45° line, the lower is the level of inequality.
 We compare different income distributions using the concept of Lorenz dominance.
-We say distribution A Lorenz dominates distribution B if the Lorenz curve for distribution A is above (i.e. closer to the 450 line) the Lorenz curve for distribution B at all points.
-In such a case, we can say that the level of inequality in society A is unambiguously lower than the level of inequality in society B. However, if the Lorenz curves for the two distributions using Lorenz curves.
-We can use a generalized Lorenz curve or other inequality indices such as the Gini coefficient to compare inequality between the two distributions.
+We say distribution A Lorenz dominates distribution B if the Lorenz curve for distribution A is above (i.e. closer to the 45° line) the Lorenz curve for distribution B at all points.
+In such a case, we can say that the level of inequality in society A is unambiguously lower than the level of inequality in society B. However, if the Lorenz curves for the two distributions cross, we cannot compare the extent of inequality between the two distributions using Lorenz curves.
+We can use a generalized Lorenz curve or other inequality indices such as the Gini coefficient to compare the inequality between the two distributions.